Fast Approximation Algorithms for Piercing Boxes by Points: Data structure for maintaining weights of boxes

 The operation \sample performs a random traversal down the tree.
 If the traversal is at node $v$, with children $x$ and $y$, it continues to $x$ with probability $\wX{x}/\wX{v}$, and otherwise it continues to $y$.
 The function returns the endpoint stored in the leaf where the traversal ends.

 Finally, if we want to support \Insert and \Delete, we initially set the weight of endpoints associated with each interval to zero.
 When an interval $(a,b)\in \Boxes$ is inserted to the set of active intervals $\AB$, we locate the leaves corresponding to $a$ and $b$ and set their weights to one.
 We then traverse up the tree from the leaves recomputing $\omega(\cdot)$ for the ancestors of either leaf.
 The deletion sets the weight of the endpoints to zero and proceeds analogously.
-Therefore, we obtain the following: \begin{lemma} \lemlab{d:s:1:dim} Let $\Boxes$ be a set of $n$ intervals in $\Re^1$.
+Therefore, we obtain the following:

+\begin{lemma} \lemlab{d:s:1:dim} Let $\Boxes$ be a set of $n$ intervals in $\Re^1$.
 A data-structure of size $O(n\log n)$ can be constructed in $O(n\log n)$ time that supports each of the operations described in \defref{arr:ds} in $O(\log n)$ time. \end{lemma}

-\subsection{Data Structure in the plane}
+\subsection{Data structure in the plane}

 \seclab{ds:plane} \paragraph{Basic idea}

 Let $\Boxes$ be the set of input rectangles, and let $\cell$ be an axis-parallel box that does not contain a vertex of a rectangle of $\Boxes$ in its interior.
 Any edge $e$ of a rectangle $\bb \in \Boxes$ that intersects the interior of $\cell$, cuts it into two pieces by the line supporting $e$.
 Let $X$ (resp. $Y$) be the set of all the $x$-values (resp. $y$-values) of all edges that are orthogonal to the $x$-axis (resp. $y$-axis) and that intersect $\cell$.
 Clearly, the vertices of $\VV$ in the interior of $\cell$ are formed by the Cartesian product $X \times Y $ (we refer to this set somewhat informally, as a \emphw{grid}).
 Weights on such a grid of vertices can be maintained implicitly by maintaining weights on the sets $X$ and $Y$ separately (using the one dimensional data-structure).
 It is easy to verify that all the operations of \defref{arr:ds} decompose into these one-dimensional data-structures.